 Guy Webster (818) 354-5011 Jet Propulsion Laboratory, Pasadena, Calif.

-JPL, a division of the California Institute of Technology, manages the Mars Exploration Rover project for NASA's Office of Space Science, Washington.
-Additional information about the project is available from JPL at
+JPL, a division of the California Institute of Technology in Pasadena, manages the Mars Exploration Rover project for NASA's Office of Space Science, Washington, D.C.
+Images and additional information about the project are available from JPL at